MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder/P1-Clone-FlappyBird/content.md

 Congratulations!
 Now you should see the complete game previewed at the beginning of this tutorial.
 You should have learned a lot along the way.

-**If you enjoyed this you should apply to our [Summer Academy](http://makegameswith.us/summer-academy/) and ship your own iPhone game this summer!**
+**If you enjoyed this you should apply to our [Summer Academy](http://makeschool.com/summer-academy/) and ship your own iPhone game or app this summer!**

-benji@makegameswith.us
+benji@makeschool.com